magomimmo/modern-cljs/doc/tutorial-18.md

 [Leinningen][14] predefines few profiles, being the already seen `:user` profile one of them.
-A second predefined profile is the `:dev` one, which is very useful in approaching the mentioned separation of concerns in the `project.clj`
+A second predefined profile is the `:dev` one, which could be useful in approaching the mentioned separation of concerns in the `project.clj`

 For example, the `piggieback` dependency and the corresponding